Close

 Benefit overview

-The NPSP helps military parents, including expectant parents, provide a nurturing environment for their children.
-Parenthood is like any other job — there’s a lot of learning at first no matter if it is your first child or not.
-The more guidance you get, the more confident you feel in carrying out your duties.
-The program offers support and guidance by helping parents:
+NPSP helps military parents and caregivers provide a nurturing environment for their children.
+Parenthood is like any other job and has its challenges — there’s a lot of learning at first, regardless of whether this is your first child or your fourth.
+The more support and guidance you receive, the more confident you are likely to feel in carrying out the important role you have as a parent and caregiver.

 • Build strong, healthy bonds with their infants and toddlers, which will lay the foundation for their social and emotional development.